NVIDIA/earth2mip/README.md

 Refer to the [installation instructions](https://nvidia.github.io/earth2mip/userguide/install.html) for details.

+*Note* : Each model checkpoint may have its own unique license.
+We encourage users to familiarize themselves with each to understand implications for their particular use case.

 We want to integrate your model into the scoreboard to show the community!
 The best way to do this is via [NVIDIA Modulus](https://github.com/NVIDIA/modulus).
 You can contribute your model (both the training code as well as model checkpoint) and